Ruby-Network/ruby-v2/README.md

 - 45+ Games in our games page

-- Password protection for the page (you can set a password in the settings page)
+- Password protection for the website (you can set a password in the settings page)

 - Customizable apps and games